MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Remove-CsTeamsMeetingBrandingPolicy.md

 PS C:\> Remove-CsTeamsMeetingBrandingPolicy -Identity "policy test"
 ```

-In the example shown above, the command will delete the `policy test` meeting branding policy from the organization's list of meeting branding policies and remove all assignments of this policy from users who have had the policy assigned.
+In this example, the command deletes the `policy test` meeting branding policy from the organization's list of meeting branding policies and removes all assignments of this policy from users who have the policy assigned.

 ## PARAMETERS